marioa/trieste/answers/answers.md

 ```

  Call the file `Readme.md`.
 Save it at the root directory.
  Switch to the git window.
-Add and commit this file with the
+Add and commit this file with the `.gitignore` file.
-` .gitignore` file.
 On RStudio see `Help->Markdown quick reference` to see what can be done.

 * 2.1.2 Create GitHub repository and push the contents

  Go to your GitHub account and create a new repository for `my_project2`.
- When you create your project you should get instructions on how to push
- an existing project to GitHub.
-On the Git panel click on the `More` menu
- item and select `Shell...`.
-This will open up a shell command in the
- your new project directory.
-Type the commands GitHub is suggesting to you
- there (this should push up your project content to GitHub).
-You should now
- see your content on GitHub.
+When you create your project you should get instructions on how to push an existing project to GitHub.
+On the Git panel click on the `More` menu item and select `Shell...`.
+This will open up a shell command in the your new project directory.
+Type the commands GitHub is suggesting to you there (this should push up your project content to GitHub).
+You should now see your content on GitHub.

-* 2.1.3 Modify your Readme.md
+* 2.1.3 Modify your `Readme.md`

 Modify your `Readme.md` file (add/remove content as you like).
 Save the file, commit the file (go to the Git panel select the file and then click on Commit).
 A window will come up where you need to put in a sensible commit message.
 Once this is done click on the Push button and that should push the contents to GitHub - do you see those changes?

-* 2.1.4 Remotely modify your Readme.md
+* 2.1.4 Remotely modify your `Readme.md`

 On GitHub click on the `Readme.md` file.
 Select Edit (the pencil), modify the content and save (add a sensible commit message there as well).

-In Rstudio click on the Pull button.
+In RStudio, click on the Pull button.
 Do you see the changes you made being ported back to your local `Readme.md` version?

 * 2.1.5 Ignoring files